ornl-training/ornl-training.github.io/setup.md

 can be used alongside any other versions of Python. *Please also make sure you install Python version 3.x (e.g., 3.5 is fine)*.

-We will teach Python using the IPython notebook, a programming environment that runs in a web browser.
+We will teach Python using the Jupyter notebook (also known as IPython notebook), a programming environment that runs in a web browser.
 For this to work you will need a reasonably up-to-date browser.
 The current versions of the Chrome, Safari and Firefox browsers are all supported (some older browsers, including Internet Explorer version 9 and below, are not).